ATTENTION: This job expired Aug. 20, 2015 and is no longer linked from the job list.

 1 year (extendable upon agreement by both parties)

-Please send a covering letter detailing why you believe you are suitable for the position, two reference letters and an up-to-date CV to OuTrops Director of Gibbon and Felid Research, Dr Susan Cheyne: email@example.com with the job title as the subject heading.
+Please send a covering letter in English detailing why you believe you are suitable for the position and where you learnt about this vacancy, plus an up-to-date CV and two reference letters (letters may be in Bahasa Indonesia) to OuTrop?s Director of Gibbon and Felid Research, Dr Susan Cheyne: email@example.com with the position title as the subject heading.

 Dr Susan Cheyne